pablosantos-aut/automation-POM/README.md

 2. Check npm: `npm -v`
 3. Go ahead and initialize the project: `npm init` (hit enter to everything)
 4. Install Selenium: `npm install selenium-webdriver`

+## test1.js

+This is the very first test I created.
+I made it using a sample page from LambdaTest.
+It pretty much goes to the sample page, adds a new item to the todo list, and then asserts if the item was indeed created.
+That's it.

+1. Learned that `.sendKeys("This is a NEW Item",Key.RETURN)` is the way to input text or hitting keyboard keys.
+2. `By.xpath("//li[last()]")` get the last item in the `<li>` element.
+Still don't understand quite well how to use the xpath, specially because it needs a `.then(function(value){return value;});` to actually work.
+Need some studying to do here. (!)
+3. The assertions are made in two ways: NodeJS and Chai library.
+Loved the readbility of Chai assertions.
+I don't see much more difference than that between them.

+## test2.js

+Here is pretty much the same test as above, but it's encapsulated in a try-catch.
+I'm not sure how useful are these since the assertions actually return the failures of the test cases. (!)